 Top 10 Reasons to Keep Your Regular Dental Checkup

 Your regular dental checkups are much more than a chance to showcase your winning smile; they are a vital tool in maintaining your overall health.
 However, more and more Americans are skipping this important checkup, jeopardizing not only their teeth, but also putting themselves at greater risk for heart disease, stroke and high blood pressure.
 According to the Centers for Disease Control, only 61 percent of American adults have had a dental visit in the past year and 27 percent of those ages 20 to 44 have untreated cavities.
 Not sure you have time to see your dentist?
-Take a look at these top ten reasons you should have a regular dental checkup and see if you change your mind.10-reasons-to-keep-your-dental-checkup
+Take a look at these top ten reasons you should have a regular dental checkup and see if you change your mind.

 10. Use your dental insurance benefits